RobinB87/DockerDotNetTopicsInVSCode/README.md

 # Carved Rock - Docker
-This repo contains some simple code that illustrates .NET applications targeting Docker containers.
+This repo contains some code for a Docker course in .NET in VS Code, for example targeting logging in Docker and configuration.

 ## Initial Creation Notes
 The project was created by using the ASP.NET Web API (.NET 5 - C#) template and including Docker Support.